Listen to an audio file of this tool.

 - Learn about development.
-Each new age and stage will present differing challenges and along with them, stress.
-So becoming informed regularly about what developmental milestones your child is working toward will offer you empathy and patience.
+Each new age will present different challenges.
+Being informed about what developmental milestones your child is working toward will offer you empathy and patience.

 - Reflect on outcomes.
 “Seems like you couldn’t get to sleep last night because you had so much on your mind.
 Did you have a hard time paying attention in class?
 What could we do tonight to help?”